 It’s too late for Rod’s book to help right the wrong done to him, but perhaps someone from the agencies involved can acknowledge their complicity.

-Rod’s book isn’t available yet in the US.
+Rod’s book is available on Amazon in paperback and eBook.
 You can find out more on his website www.fromherotozero.com.au.